geeknik/nuclei-template-generator/README.md

 ```

 Be creative!
 Use your own custom built wordlists!
 You're limited only by your imagination.
 Good luck out there! \m/

+# FIXED
+* Generated templates now validate as long as the payloadfile is properly escaped or encoded 🥳

+# TODO
+* Add support for Raw, Network and File templates
+* Add `unsafe` option.
+* Add support for multiple matchers
+* Add support for status matchers
+* Better support for multiple payloads